 - When the evaluation is completed, the school team, with the guidance of the mentor, writes a report on the findings and makes recommendations for improvement, including timelines.

 - The mentor confirms the validity of the school’s report in a separate mentor’s report.

 - The school then makes the report available to the school leadership who decide how widely to circulate the findings, and how to respond to the recommendations.

 - The reports are sent to IQAA.
 IQAA will report to any relevant associations or authorities whether the school has satisfactorily met any conditions that may be required by them.

-Please click here to download our IQAA Evaluation Report for Crossroads School for 2015.
+Please click here to download our IQAA Evaluation Report for Crossroads School.